palcu/interviews/_posts/2015-09-10-starting-sql.markdown

 [HackerRank][7] have a small set of problems, but with some of them being really challenging.

+Update: I've remembered that TalentBuddy has a cool [crash course][8] on MongoDB and Redis, the first one being a NoSQL database and the second one being a key-value database.

 [0]: https://www.coursera.org/course/db
 [1]: https://lagunita.stanford.edu/courses/DB/2014/SelfPaced/about
 [2]: https://www.khanacademy.org/computing/computer-programming/sql